catlinman/sanic.catlinman.com/README.md

 you should change the configuration at the end of the *app.py* file to suit your needs.

+The site makes use of [markdown](https://pypi.python.org/pypi/Markdown) for content rendering and editing of dynamic content.
+Custom pages and blog entries are published using markdown.
+The server renders the markdown and saves it to the database to avoid recompiling assets each page visit.
+This means that as a trade-off more disc space is used to improve the time of serving content.

 ## License ##

 This repository is released under the MIT license.
 For more information please